simon-glitch/simon-glitch.github.io/My_Way_of_Life/emotions/Mindfulness.md

 In summary, mindfulness is a state of the subject being aware of the subject's personal experiences without *judgement*.[1, 2]

-## Also
+## Conflation with meditation
-Mindfulness is often confused with meditation, and both terms have become increasingly conflated.[1 # MINDFULNESS AND MBIs] Furthermore, there are many informal
+Mindfulness is often confused with meditation, and both terms have become increasingly conflated.[1 # MINDFULNESS AND MBIs] Furthermore, there are many informal articles have "pervated" (tainted) the literature around mindfulness.[5 # Abstract] In spite of these issues, there is a lot of good research on mindfulness (source [1] is an example), and it has been proven to be useful.

+To be clear,  ~"Meditation is the practice of regulating the mind, by engaging in a specific set of attention"~.[1 # MINDFULNESS AND MBIs]

+Mindfulness and meditation, although different, can be combined into one activity: Mindfulness meditation (MM). ~"MM is the practice paying attention to the present experience with an emphasis on being curious, opennes, acceptant, nonreactive, and nonjudgmental"~.[1 # MINDFULNESS AND MBIs]

 # Sources